-Did you ever say “boy they grow up so fast” when we think about the kids in our lives?
+Did you ever say “boy they grow up so fast” when you think about the kids in your lives?
 I started to think about my children and how fast they were growing up, and that in a very short time (not too short) they will be meeting someone, getting married, starting a career, a family, and buying a home.

 As I watch them grow and realize how close they really are to being the “next generation of buyers” of our services, it made me think about how they communicate with each other and the world around them.
 How they receive information, and how quickly they can get the information they need to make decisions.
 It also made me think about how we currently market our businesses to our current customers and how a lot of that has to change if we want to reach this new generation of consumers.

-The last statistic from the census bureau in 2015 estimated that 79% of homes had at least one computer AND 77% have access to the internet.
+The last statistic from the census bureau in 2015 estimated that 79% of homes had at least one computer AND 77% had access to the Internet.
 Think about that and think about how our customers look for and buy what they need.
-With that statistic from over 3 years ago it is hard to imagine a business, no matter how small, who doesn’t have a website with some presence on the internet and an email address that doesn’t end in gmail.com or yahoo.com.
+With that statistic from over 3 years ago, it is hard to imagine a business, no matter how small, that doesn’t have a website with some presence on the internet and an email address that doesn’t end in gmail.com or yahoo.com.

 About the Author: